traject/traject/doc/batch_execution.md

     chruby-exec jruby -- traject {other arguments}

-Whether specifying that directly in a crontab, or in a shell script that needs to call traject, etc. So simple you might not need a wrapper script, but it might still be convenient to create one.
+Whether specifying that directly in a crontab, or in a shell script that needs to call traject, etc. In a crontab environment, it'll actually need you to set PATH and SHELL variables, as specified in the [chruby docs](https://github.com/postmodern/chruby/wiki/Cron)

+So simple you might not need a wrapper script, but it might still be convenient to create one.
 Say you put a `jruby-traject` at `/usr/local/bin/jruby-traject`, that looks like this: